FangxuY/FangxuY/README.md

 Hi there 👋

-- 🔭 I’m currently a MSc student at HKUST, and my major is Information Technology.
+- 🔭 I’m currently a SDE(Someone Do Everything) working at Amazon.
+I got my Master degree at HKUST, the major is Information Technology.
 Previously I obtained my Bachelor’s degree from School of Infomatics, Xiamen University.
 - 🌱 I currently have two internship experiences.
 - ☀️ The first internship is working as a data analysis intern in China's largest engineering consulting company.
 - ⛄ The second internship is working as a test and development intern in Alibaba Group’s Alibaba Cloud Intelligence Business Group.